Why you should choose Human Capital Development

 Faculty scholars bring practical real-world experience to the classroom.

-The Human Capital Development Department provides a think-tank environment where students interact with faculty who are experts in their industry.
-This interaction is both research-based and practitioner-focused, which increases student's knowledge and spark creativity.
+The Human Capital Development programs provide a think-tank environment where students interact with faculty who are experts in the discipline.
+The curriculum is research-based and practitioner-focused, which increases student's knowledge and sparks creativity.

 |Human Capital Development PhD||Gulf Park Hybrid|